alurm/alurm.github.io/blog/2025-08-07-first-class-lists-in-shells/it.md

 So, for example, `split-by-double-dash a b c -- d e f` should return the lists `[a, b, c]` and `[d, e, f]`, *somehow*.

+One possible use case for this would be a wrapper around a utility that accepts arguments in this form.

 ## The quoting way with jq

 Some utilities can return text quoted in the syntax of shell.
 For examples, [getopt](https://man7.org/linux/man-pages/man1/getopt.1.html) and [jq](https://jqlang.org/manual/#format-strings-and-escaping) can do that. `getopt` can indeed help us solve the problem of parsing cli options, but we'll focus on `jq` here.